Opendoor Fees: Is the Convenience Worth the Cost?

 However, reviews indicate repair costs might be significantly higher than anticipated — and Opendoor's final offer could be much lower than its original estimate as a result.

-For example, homeowners Jesse Zappia told us via Zoom that Opendoor’s “initial offer was somewhat closer to the 600,000 number. ...
+For example, homeowner Jesse Zappia told us via Zoom that Opendoor’s “initial offer was somewhat closer to the 600,000 number. ...
 And then when they came back and gave me an offer it was $566,000.
 So it was a significant jump.”

 Similar scenarios are also mentioned in several Opendoor customer complaints filed with the Better Business Bureau.